Maravi: Origins

 The Chewa have two different traditions of origin.
-The first holds that Chauta (God) created the Chewa and animals at Kaphirintiwa Hill, where there are patterns in the rock that resemble human and animal footprints.
+The first holds that Chiuta (God) created the Chewa and animals at Kaphirintiwa Hill, where there are patterns in the rock that resemble human and animal footprints.
 Thus, it holds that the Chewa have always inhabited their present homeland.
 The second is in agreement with the most widely accepted models of the Bantu expansion, where most Chewa traditions hold that they migrated to modern-day Malawi from Uluwa in Katanga (a region to the northwest).
 (Note: Some traditions hold they originated from around Ghana and Nigeria in West Africa.)
 They are associated with Naviundu pottery in Katanga dated to the 4th century CE.
 The Banda clan and other smaller clans arrived in Malawi first, while the Phiri clan migrated later.
 Scholars use the term Maravi to refer to the Phiri, and Pre-Maravi to refer to the Banda and others (traditionally called Kalimanjira, "path-finders").
 Both groups are thought to have left Katanga around the 11th century.